Helping Student Nurses Prepare For A Pediatric Nursing Career

 At the time of senior preceptorship placements, S2RN sponsorship participants will be given preference to complete this experience in their area of nurse resident hire.
 During the preceptorship experience, the S2RN participant will not be able to work on their home area as a CNA.
 Other opportunities may be provided.

-- Submit updated resume and area preferences for Nurse Residency area match by July 24, 2021
+- Submit updated resume & areas preferences for Nurse Residency match by July 23, 2021

-- S2RN Sponsor Interviews for Nurse Residency Program match: Aug 3-7, 2021
+- S2RN Sponsor Interviews for Nurse Residency Program: Aug 2-August 4, 2021

-- S2RN participant transfer to new area where you will work in the Nurse Residency Program: Aug 24, 2021
+- S2RN Sponsor Transition to new area where you will work in the Nurse Residency Program: Sep 13, 2021

 - Nurse Residency Start Date: June 20, 2022